KentaroArai/azure-docs/articles/key-vault/general/authentication.md

 * Azure Active Directory (AAD) - Azure Active Directory (Azure AD) is Microsoft’s cloud-based identity and access management service, which helps your employees sign in and access resources

 * Role Definition - A role definition is a collection of permissions.
 AAD has standard roles (Owner, Contributor, or Reader) that contain levels of permissions to perform operations like read, write, and delete on an Azure resource.
-Roles can also be custom definitions created by users with specific granular permissions.
+Roles can also be difined by users with specific granular permissions.

 * Application Registration - When you register an Azure AD application, two objects are created in your Azure AD tenant, an application object and a service principal object.
 Consider the application object as the global representation of your application for use across all tenants, and the service principal as the local representation for use in a specific tenant.